adimian/kova/kova-docs/docs/user-guide.md

 ## Running the applicative server

 !!! important
     There must be a NATS server properly configured and running.
-If needed, the NATS server access can be changed trough `Settings`
+If needed, the NATS server access can be changed trough `Settings`.

 ```bash
 $ python server.py [--creds <credential_file.creds>]